 5. Avoid Acidic Foods and Drinks

 Certain foods can cause tooth sensitivity, or make it worse.
 The biggest food groups to avoid if you have sensitive teeth include: acidic foods (break down enamel), hard foods (crack teeth) and foods of extreme temperatures (cause more pain).
 Keep this in mind as you plan your meals – at least until your teeth grow stronger.

-Note: If you have cracked or broken teeth due to sensitivity, understand that this could lead to a cavity or infection so it is best to see a dentist rather than trying to fix the problem by yourself.
+Note: If you have cracked or broken teeth due to sensitivity, know that this could lead to a cavity or infection so it’s best to see a dentist rather than trying to fix the problem by yourself.

-Having sensitive teeth is a common problem, but it does not have to be permanent.
+Having sensitive teeth is a common problem, but it doesn’t have to be permanent.
 Try out some of our tips for more relief.
 Remember to ask your dentist if you have other questions concerning tooth sensitivity.